 How to Download the Pattern

-The pattern is free to download, you just need to be logged in to access the PDF download:
+The pattern is free to download, you just need to enter your email to access the PDF download page:

 I started by measuring Saira's head circumference, as well as the distance from the crown of her head to the top of her ear.
 Her circumference was 19 inches, and crown to top of the ear was 5 inches.